Ah Xiu Xupan

 In 1441, Ah Xiu Xupan, who was the great ruler of Uxmal at that time, was given the task of starting a war with the royal family of Cocom, which founded Tibolón.
 He managed to kill everyone except for one Cocom survivor.
 The war between Uxmal and Cocom plunged the league into chaos; there was segregation in the provinces and several uprisings broke out.
-By 1461, the league was completely disintegrated.
+By 1461, the league had completely disintegrated.

 After the war, Yucatán was divided into sixteen kuchkabals.